 - 2 cups (280–300g) fresh mixed berries such as blueberries, blackberries, and sliced strawberries

 - 2/3 cup (133g) packed light or dark brown sugar

-- Grease a 9×13 baking pan with butter or spray with nonstick spray.
-Spread half of the cubes into the prepared baking pan.
+- Grease a 9×13-inch or any 3–4-quart oven-safe dish with nonstick spray.
+Spread half of the bread cubes into the prepared baking pan.